 The commercial explosives industry has made great strides in the safe and secure manufacture, transport, storage, and use of our products over the last century.
-Our members constantly work to create cutting-edge technologies and products designed to enhance performance in the field and the safety of our personnel and the communities where we are operating.
+Our members constantly work to create innovative technologies and products designed to enhance performance in the field and the safety of our personnel and the communities where we are operating.

-- We support federal funding and incentives for research and development of new, costeffective, and sustainable high explosives which would provide our industry with new tools to meet evolving customer needs and minimize environmental impact. - We support incentives to explore automation of certain manufacturing processes and in the field. - We support a modernized regulatory environment that keeps pace with industry innovation and allows our industry to bring new products to market in a timely and efficient process.
+- We support federal funding and incentives for research and development of new, cost-effective, and sustainable high explosives to meet evolving customer needs and minimize environmental impacts. - We support incentives to explore automation of certain manufacturing processes and in the field. - We support a modernized regulatory environment that keeps pace with industry innovation and allows our industry to bring new products to market in a timely and efficient process.